Waterstones: Formation & WHSmith: 1982–1998

-The chain was part of the eventual dismantling of the Net Book Agreement, when in 1991, following a promotion by then rivals Dillons, the company decided to pursue its own discounting promotion on selected titles.
+The chain was part of the eventual dismantling of the Net Book Agreement, when in 1991, following a promotion by then-rivals Dillons, the company decided to pursue its own discounting promotion on selected titles.
 By 1997, the agreement had collapsed and been declared illegal.

 HMV Group: 1998–2011

-Following an attempt by Tim Waterstone in 1997 to buy the entire WHSmith group, WHSmith sold the Waterstones chain for £300 million to HMV Media plc (now HMV Group) – a joint venture between EMI, Advent International and Tim Waterstone.
-This included high street brands HMV and rival Dillons, creating an international entertainment retailer.
-Waterstone was appointed chairman of the group but stood down in 2001, citing "concerns for the way the company was being run" and was replaced by Alan Giles.
-A year later, all Dillons shops were rebranded as Waterstones, with some sold to rival Ottakar's making the brand defunct.
+WHSmith sold the Waterstones chain for £300 million to HMV Media plc (later HMV Group)—a joint venture between EMI, Advent International and Tim Waterstone.
+This included high-street brands HMV and rival Dillons, creating an international entertainment retailer.
+Waterstone was appointed chairman of the group but stood down in 2001, citing "concerns for the way the company was being run", and was replaced by Alan Giles.
+A year later, all Dillons shops were rebranded as Waterstones, with some sold to rival Ottakar's, making the brand defunct.
 The chain had also begun pulling out of its US overseas venture.

-Waterstones launched the Waterstones Books Quarterly magazine in 2001, containing book reviews and author interviews.
-In the same year the booksellers' online operation, Waterstones.co.uk, was franchised to Amazon.com, with the company expressing a desire "to concentrate on its high street and campus shops".
+In 2001, Waterstones launched the Waterstones Books Quarterly magazine, containing book reviews and author interviews.
+In the same year, the booksellers' online operation, Waterstones.co.uk, was franchised to Amazon.com, with the company expressing a desire "to concentrate on its high street and campus shops".
 The move resulted in the loss of 50 jobs.
 In 2003, Waterstones announced it was supporting Dyslexia Action as its chosen charity, helping to raise awareness and understanding for dyslexia.

-In 2006 Giles stepped down from his position and was replaced by Gerry Johnson as managing director of Waterstones and Simon Fox as group CEO.
-In April 2006 following two bids by Permira for the group, Tim Waterstone attempted to buy back the company from HMV for £256 million, but later withdrew his offer specifying the conditions set by HMV were "too punitive" to accept.
+In 2006, Giles stepped down from his position and was replaced by Gerry Johnson as managing director of Waterstones and Simon Fox as group CEO.
+In April 2006, following two bids by Permira for the group, Tim Waterstone attempted to buy back the company from HMV for £256 million, but later withdrew his offer, specifying that the conditions set by HMV were "too punitive" to accept.
 A strategic review in September saw Waterstones pull out of its franchise agreement with Amazon to re-launch its online business, Waterstones.com, independently.
-The chain also began to pilot a loyalty programme in South West England and Wales.
+The chain also began to pilot a loyalty programme in South-West England and Wales.
 The scheme was successful, launching nationally as The Waterstones Card across its entire shop portfolio.